Start FreeLog in

 • CWE-327: Use of a Broken or Risky Cryptographic Algorithm

+Security hotspots have been introduced for security protections that have no direct impact on the overall application's security.
 With hotspots, we want to help developers understand information security risks, threats, impacts, root causes of security issues, and the choice of relevant software protections.
 In short, we really want to educate developers and help them develop secure, ethical, and privacy-friendly applications.

-Our security rules are classified according to well-established security-standards such as:
+Our security rules are classified according to well-established security standards such as:

 Was this page helpful?

-© 2008-2024 SonarSource SA.
+© 2008-2025 SonarSource SA.
 All rights reserved.
-SONAR, SONARSOURCE, SONARLINT, SONARQUBE, SONARCLOUD, and CLEAN AS YOU CODE are trademarks of SonarSource SA.
+SONAR, SONARSOURCE, SONARQUBE, and CLEAN AS YOU CODE are trademarks of SonarSource SA.

 Creative Commons License